The prom took place a few weeks later. Martha arrived wearing a teal dress.

 “I said too much.
 Anyway, will you do it?”

-“I think the living room would look nice if we paint it teal,” Martha said.
+“I think the living room would look nice if I paint it teal,” Martha said.

 “Yes.
 But how am I going to convince Larry we should buy this house?”